alexanderwallin/lioness/README.md

 **Lioness** is a React library for efficiently implementing Gettext localization in your app with little effort.

-It utilises [`node-gettext`](https://github.com/alexanderwallin/node-gettext) as translations tool, but this ought to be modularized in the future.

 ```js
 <T
   message="You have one thingy, {{ itemLink:check it out }}"